egeriis/Mustache-for-Kohana-3/README.md

 Extend your controller to `Controller_Mustache` to automatically expose your view data when HTTP request is made through AJAX.

+__Tip:__ Working with Kohana ORM can put some bumps on the road.
+See <examples/orm.php> to see how this can be resolved.

 #### Brought to you by <http://egeriis.me>